cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md.md

 ### Priorities

 If each lane has a priority, then:
-* Consensus reaps transactions from higher-priority lanes first, in FIFO order.
+* TXs are reaped from higher-priority lanes first, in FIFO order.
 * Higher-priority lanes get to be gossiped first, and gossip within a lane is still in FIFO order.
 * Transactions in higher-priority lanes are processed (updated) first.
 * There will be a _native_ or _default_ lane, similar to the _native VLAN_ in an 802.1Q network.